-Let’s encourage celebration of women and not competition between them especially in the area of adventure where limitations have no place - hiking, climbing and mountaineering!
+Let’s encourage celebration of women and not competition between them especially in the area of adventure where limitations have no place - hiking, climbing, and mountaineering!

-Here are our picks of the top 30 female climbers and mountain adventurers of all - in no particular order.
+Here are our picks of the top 30 female climbers and mountain adventurers of all time - in no particular order.

 Year of birth: 1939

 Tabei was a mountaineer rather than a climber and was the first woman to reach the summit of Everest in 1975.
+(Check out some other interesting Mt Everest Facts and firsts)

 Growing up in an era of restrictive gender expectations, Tabei had to start the Ladies Climbing Club in 1969 because so many men refused to climb with her.